PV-314/lfl3-kit/readme.txt

 CONTENTS
 ========
-(1) param-search-eg1.gp
+(1) lfl-utils-alpha1Variable.gp
-(2) param-search-eg2.gp
+(2) lfl-utils-alpha3Variable.gp
-(3) param-search-eg3.gp
+(3) param-search-bms-annals-eg.gp
-(4) param-search-eg4.gp
+(4) param-search-bms-compositio-eg.gp
-(5) lfl-utils-alpha1Variable.gp
+(5) param-search-mignotte-eg1.gp
-(6) lfl-utils-alpha3Variable.gp
+(6) param-search-mignotte-eg2.gp
 (7) lfl-utils-general.gp
+(8) step2-utils.gp
+(9) step3-utils.gp

-The first four files are for running the kit against four separate examples. param-search-eg1.gp is for Example 1 in Mignotte's original kit paper param-search-eg2.gp is for Example 2 in Mignotte's original kit paper param-search-eg3.gp is for the linear form in the Annals paper of Bugeaud, Mignotte and Siksek. param-search-eg4.gp is for the linear form with D=7 in Section 15 of the Compositio paper of Bugeaud, Mignotte and Siksek.
+Files (3)-(6) above are for running the kit against four separate examples. param-search-bms-annals-eg.gp is for the linear form in the Annals paper of Bugeaud, Mignotte and Siksek. param-search-bms-compositio-eg.gp is for the linear form with D=7 in Section 15 of the Compositio paper of Bugeaud, Mignotte and Siksek. param-search-mignotte-eg1.gp is for Example 1 in Mignotte's original kit paper param-search-mignotte-eg2.gp is for Example 2 in Mignotte's original kit paper

-Each file contains a collection of egX_search_itY() functions where "it" stands for iteration.
+Each param-search-* file contains a collection of egX_search_itY() functions where "it" stands for iteration.
 	So egX_search_it1() is used for the first iteration of the kit and so on. egX_check_itY() functions which typically contain the best example found for iteration Y using the egX_search_itY() function.
-There are also some egX_check_itY_oldZ() functions, which are older versions of egX_check_itY() where checks were done for bug fixes, etc.

 The code assumes that \Lambda is of the form b_1 \log(\alpha_1) + b_2 \log(\alpha_2) - b_3 \log(\alpha_3)